 I have always been fascinated by wildlife.
-From an early age I was a complete nature geek, always in the garden digging up earthworms, collecting insects or spending hours in my home-made hide obsessively trying to photograph a bird in flight.
-My enthusiasm for the natural world led me to study Zoology and and then a Masters in Animal Behaviour.
-I studied frogs in Sulawesi and then worked as a field biologist researching meerkats in the Kalahari.
-I was fortunate to meet a film crew in the Kalahari and assisted Natural History cameraman Robin Cox.
-Under his guidance, I started filming and ten years on, I have gained a wealth of experience in filming award winning Natural History and environmental documentaries.
-I have had the opportunity to work with some incredible people and amazing wildlife all over the world.
+A nature nerd as a kid, I was always outside digging up earthworms, collecting insects or spending hours in my very makeshift hide obsessively trying to photograph a bird in flight.
+My enthusiasm for the natural world and photography led me to study zoology and and then a masters in animal behaviour.
+I studied frogs in Sulawesi and then worked as a field biologist researching meerkats in the Kalahari, maybe spending a bit too much time photographing the animals rather than researching.
+Whilst there, I was fortunate to meet a film crew and assisted natural history cameraman, Robin Cox and carried on working him on several shoots.
+Many years on and I have gained a wealth of experience in filming award winning natural history and environmental documentaries.
+I have had the opportunity to work with some incredible people and amazing wildlife around the world.

 Wildscreen 2014 - The Bat Man of Mexico - Winner of People and Nature